Confused about gravel bike geometry? Here's everything you need to know

 Gravel bike geometry vs. mountain bikes and road bikes

 Compared to road bikes, gravel bikes typically have a more relaxed frame geometry, specifically head angle and wheelbase, for increased comfort and stability on rough surfaces.
-Gravel bike will also offer wider tire clearance to accommodate larger, knobby tires for off-road traction.
+Gravel bikes will also offer wider tire clearance to accommodate larger, knobby tires for off-road traction.

 Visually, there are many differences between a mountain bike and a gravel bike but the most notable are the steeper head tube angles for more responsive handling on mixed surfaces and lower stacks for a more aerodynamic riding position.
 Gravel bikes also have smaller tire clearance as gravel bikes prioritize rolling speed more.